-If this band had not been placed and the problem appeared, the solution would be to adze the foam in a width greater than the band, approximately 50 cm, place the membrane in the center and project the foam over it.
+If this band has not been placed and the problem has already appeared, the solution would be to adze the foam in a width greater than the band, approximately 50 cm, place the membrane in the center and project the foam over it.
 This would also apply to large cracks that act as unexpected expansion joints.

 Control of the site manager during execution

 If you wish to control the installation of polyurethane in order to avoid the inconveniences that may arise in case of discontinuity in the application, it is advisable for the site manager to control the following aspects:

 - In the projection on facades, clean the base of the floor slab, to ensure good adhesion of the foam at that point.

 - Ensure that the application is carried out in successive coatings of the maximum thickness specified by the system manufacturer.